PolinaDurdeva/test-automation-lieferando/README.md

  ### II.
 Run using maven

-1. Navigate to test-automation-liferando project
+1. Navigate to test-automation-lieferando project
 2. Run both suites using this command:

  ```